Heating degree day: Definition

 HDD can be added over periods of time to provide a rough estimate of seasonal heating requirements.
-In the course of a heating season, for example, the number of HDD for New York City is 5,050 whereas that for Barrow, Alaska is 19,990.
-Thus, one can say that, for a given home of similar structure and insulation, around four times the energy would be required to heat the home in Barrow than in New York.
+In the course of a heating season, for example, the number of HDD for New York City is 5,050 whereas that for Utqiagvik, Alaska is 19,990.
+Thus, one can say that, for a given home of similar structure and insulation, around four times the energy would be required to heat the home in Utqiagvik than in New York.
 Likewise, a similar home in Miami, Florida, whose heating degree days for the heating season is 500, would require around one tenth of the energy required to heat the house in New York City.

 However, this is a theoretical approach as the level of insulation of a building affects the demand for heating.
 For example, temperatures often drop below the base temperature during night (daily low temperature in diurnal variation), but because of insulation, heating is unnecessary.
 In the end of spring and in the beginning of fall or in the winter depending on the climate, sufficient insulation keeps the indoor temperature higher than the outdoor temperature with little or no heating.
 For example, in southern California, during winter heating is not necessary in Los Angeles and San Diego if the insulation is sufficient to take into account the colder night temperatures.
 Also, buildings include thermal mass such as concrete, that is able to store energy of the sun absorbed in daytime.
 Thus, even if the heating degree days indicate a demand for heating sufficient insulation of a building can make heating unnecessary.